julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, November 01, 2024.
+Saturday, November 02, 2024.
 Quote of the day:

-> "The best thing about the future is that it comes one day at a time." - Abraham Lincoln
+> "Chop your own wood and it will warm you twice." - Henry Ford